delikeeb/support/buildGuide/README.md

 ## Where to buy?

-Below is the places that I check for parts.
+Below are the places that I check for parts.

-Complied list

 https://docs.google.com/spreadsheets/d/1yFxFad6Fp7bDsbbrUbymgozWEZLEjbd6_0tXTSnRA-c/edit?usp=sharing